Top tips for buying the best smart lighting

 So what are the benefits of the best smart lights on the market?

 First up, a quick explanation: smart bulbs are lights that you can control from your smartphone, usually through an app.
 That’s benefit number one.

 Scheduling is also really useful because you can make sure your lights are only on at the right times, which can help you save on energy bills.
-And our smart lights are rated A+ for energy efficiency too – so they give you more light, for less electricity.

 The very best smart light bulbs also work with other smart devices to get your home working, without you having to do a thing.
 Motion sensors that flick your landing light on when you walk by.
 That sort of stuff.

 What platform should you use?